Berg0162/simcline/Wahoo Kickr/README.md

 <img src="https://github.com/Berg0162/simcline/blob/master/images/Man_in_the_Middle.png" align="left" width="1000" height="500" alt="Man in the Middle"><br>
 TACX published in 2015 a document [TACX, FE-C and Bluetooth](https://github.com/Berg0162/simcline/blob/master/docs/How_to_FE_C_over_BLE_v1_0_0.pdf) that explains how to use the FE-C ANT+ protocol over BLE feature implemented on all(?)
 TACX Smart Trainers.
 TACX designed this feature because at that time an open standard (on BLE) for trainers was lacking.
 However Wahoo did not officially publish any document describing their proprietary protocol to control a Wahoo Kickr over BLE.
 The major training App developers were invited (by Wahoo) to design their Apps for use with Wahoo products.
 No doubt they had to sign a non-disclosure agreement.
 While TACX has been transparent, Wahoo was definitely NOT!
 However, the internet is a great source for information about not so transparent companies.
 At first the Simcline was designed to successfully work with smart TACX trainers and after publication in the public domain several people applied the design to built their own.
 However most remarks/questions I received were about the application of a Wahoo Kickr trainer.
 Early this year 2022 I decided to put an effort in modifying the Simcline code in such a way that it would operate with a Wahoo Kickr and I choose to apply the Man-in-the-middle software pattern.<br>

-<b>Man-in-the-middle</b> is a powerfull software engineering pattern that is very broadly applied in many software designs.
+<b>Man-in-the-middle</b> is a powerful software engineering pattern that is applied in many software designs.
 Unfortunately it is also known for a negative application in communication traffic: MITM is a common type of cybersecurity attack that allows attackers to eavesdrop on the communication between two targets.
 We have applied the very principle: the Simcline is strategicly positioned in between the BLE communication of the Wahoo Kickr Trainer and the training App (like Zwift) running on the PC/Laptop, all communication traffic can be inspected in that MITM position, when it is passed on from one to the other, in both directions.
 When Zwift sends resistance information (like the road inclination) to the Wahoo Kickr, this information can be intercepted and applied to determine the up/down positioning of the Simcline. <br>

 Meanwhile there is well documented (<b>FTMS</b>) FiTness Machine Service protocol to control fitness equipment over Bluetooth.
 According to the smart trainer recommendations guide winter 2019-2020 of [DCRainmaker](https://www.dcrainmaker.com/2019/10/the-smart-trainer-recommendations-guide-winter-2019-2020.html) the situation evolved: